ros2/ros2_documentation/source/How-To-Guides/Visualizing-ROS-2-Data-With-Foxglove.rst

 Plot panel: Plot arbitrary values over time
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Plot arbitrary values from your topics' message paths over playback time.
+Plot arbitrary numeric values from topic `message paths <https://docs.foxglove.dev/docs/visualization/message-path-syntax>`__ .

-Specify the topic values you want to plot along the y-axis.
-For the x-axis, choose between plotting the y-axis value's timestamp, element index, or another custom topic message path.
+When playing back local or remote data files, this panel will preload the data belonging to the specified topic message paths for the whole playback timeline.
+Current playback time is indicated by a vertical gray bar.

 .. image:: foxglove/plot.png
   :width: 500 px